 Don’t we all feel better when we look at something pretty?
 Not all art is beautiful, of course, but most of us are strongly attracted to art that’s visually pleasing to us.
 Beauty is subjective, but this certainly might explain why Impressionist paintings, pastoral landscape scenes, and portraits of ladies in pretty dresses are so popular.
 In her TED Talk, Dr. Saundra Dalton-Smith identified looking at art as a way of getting creative rest, one of seven types of rest all people need.
 Creative rest involves exposing yourself to sources of awe and inspiration and makes you better able to create and problem solve.
 (Looking at nature is another way of getting creative rest, so imagine how much benefit you get from a landscape painting or botanical illustration!)

 Art stimulates our senses, emotions, and intellect.
 A skillfully-composed artwork is likely to demonstrate balance and stability, which can be calming and reassuring to the otherwise busy and stressed-out viewer.
 Well-created artworks may also be quite complex in their compositions and meanings, encouraging both our eyes and our minds to go down new paths and form connections they wouldn’t otherwise.
-This is good for our cognitive abilities in areas like perception and interpretation; getting comfortable looking long and hard at things is also a great life skill we’ll explore in another post.
+This is good for our cognitive abilities in areas like perception and interpretation; getting comfortable looking at images and thinking critically about them is also a great life skill.
+Of course, not every artwork is going to visually or psychologically appeal to everyone, but even art we don’t love can still activate our minds and senses and encourage us to think.

 A Mindful Experience